-This street leads to a stretch of Savaneta that includes Flying Fishbone restaurant ( open in the evenings) and Aruba Ocean Villas, Aruba’s only Tahitian-style overwater villas & beach villas (formerly known as Old Man & the Sea).
+This street leads to a stretch of Savaneta that includes Flying Fishbone restaurant ( an upscale waterfront restaurant open in the evenings) and Aruba Ocean Villas, Aruba’s only Tahitian-style overwater villas & beach villas (formerly known as Old Man & the Sea).
 Look for the pirate’s head sign.
 Parking is on the street and spaces can be tough to find when it’s busy so you may need to park a distance away and walk.

 It’s also possible to take public transportation in Aruba and while I haven’t personally taken the bus to Zeerovers, Route 1 of Arubus travels from Oranjestad to San Nicolas, passing through Savaneta so might be an option worth looking into.
 Check the map in our Travel Guide below.

 If it’s your first time at Zeerovers, you might be a bit confused on how it works.
 No worries.
 On our first visit, I asked one of the waiters who told me to simply place our food order at the window before entering the seating area.
 The menu is posted in the wall in both Papiamento and English.
 The fish is “Catch of the Day” so could be red snapper, wahoo, kingfish or grouper – it just depends on what the fishermen have hauled in from the ocean that day.
 Fish and shrimp are ordered by the piece or by weight.